MalignantCarp/obsidian-word-statistics/README.md

 - [?]
 Project-based counting
     - [ ] Compatibility with Longform project index
 - [ ] Historical statistics on a per-project basis
-- [ ] Project groups
 - [x] Project manager view
 - [ ] Statistics view
 - [ ] Per-project statistics tables via code blocks
-- [ ] Per-project statistics tables via command (i.e., Markdown tables that could be included in daily notes to show progress on a particular project over time.)
+- [x] Per-project statistics tables via command (i.e., Markdown tables that could be included in daily notes to show progress on a particular project over time.)
-- [ ] Per-project word goals
+- [x] Per-project word goals
-    - [ ] Macro (i.e., project word goal)
+    - [x] Macro (i.e., project word goal)
-    - [ ] Micro (i.e., individual note word goals, overridable on a per note basis)
+    - [x] Micro (i.e., individual note word goals, overridable on a per note basis)
-    - [ ] Progress indicators (status bar)
+    - [x] Progress indicators (status bar)
     - [ ] Progress indicators (tables)
 - [ ] Word counts for highlighted words (I believe now with CM6 that these may be universal, but I have separated them out in case they are not)
     - [ ] In Editor